jdm/tiger/Roadmap.md

 - [ ] Draw hitbox names in workbench
 - [ ] Playback speed controls
 - [ ] Time snapping of animation frames
+- [ ] Fix bug where when zoomed in a lot, resize handles on hitboxes arent correctly centered

 ## Tiger 0.7